thestormforge/examples/elasticsearch/README.md

 ## Prerequisites

 You must have a Kubernetes cluster.
 We recommend using a cluster with 4 nodes, 40vCPUs (10 on each node) and 80GB of memory (20 on each node).
 Additionally, you will need a local configured copy of `kubectl` and to initialize StormForge Optimize in your cluster.
-You can download a binary for your platform from the [installation guide](https://docs.stormforge.io/getting-started/install/) and run `redskyctl init` (while connected to your cluster).
+You can download a binary for your platform from the [installation guide](https://docs.stormforge.io/getting-started/install/) and run `stormforge init` (while connected to your cluster).

 ## Example Resources